appvia/tako/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Thank you for helping to improve Kev!
+Thank you for helping to improve Tako!

 Please search open issues before raising a new one.
 This project uses issues to track both bugs and new features.